UCSB-CMPTGCS20-S16/CS20-S16-lab03/lab03-Turtle-Graphics-Assignment.md

 -   In rare cases, where there might be an odd number of students in a particular lab session, we might allow AT MOST one group of three.
 -   In even more rare cases, if it is UNAVOIDABLE, someone might work alone, but this is not something you can "choose"—it will only be permitted when the instructor finds there is no other way to accommodate an unusual situation.

 Work with your assigned pair programming partner on this lab.
-If you do not have one, consult the TA for your lab and/or your instructor for advice prior to starting.
+If you do not have one, consult with the instructors before starting.

 Why is pair programming required and not optional?
 --------------------------------------------------